system-f/fp-course/README.markdown

 test group there are test cases (`testCase` function), and properties (`testProperty` function).

-Tests are able to be run using either an embedded test runner that has no requirement beyond those of the course (a supported version of GHCi), or [tasty](https://hackage.haskell.org/package/tasty).
+Tests are able to be run using either a built-in test runner that has no requirement beyond those of the course (a supported version of GHCi), or [tasty](https://hackage.haskell.org/package/tasty).

 **NOTE**: If running tests using the embedded runner, no property tests will be run.

-#### Embedded runner
+#### Built-in runner

 Each test module exports a function called `courseTest` that may be used to run tests.
 To run tests, load the relevant module, and then run `courseTest <tests>`.
 For example, in `GHCi`: